-Port Aransas Charter Fishing
+Port Aransas Charter Fishing 109lb Spinner Shark

-The Scat Cat recently caught hundreds of fish on a nine-hour fishing charter with its thirty-seven members on board, dating April third, 2021.
-Though one shark from Port Aransas Charter Fishing stood out among the rest, with its weight being 102lb!
+The Scat Cat recently caught hundreds of fish on a nine-hour fishing charter with its thirty-seven members on board, dating April third, 2021, though the spinner shark from Port Aransas Charter Fishing stood out among the rest, with its weight being 102lb!
 The Spinner Shark gets its strange name from a hobby of its—spinning!
 This species of shark jumps out the water, reaching heights of up to twenty feet, does three barrel rolls in the air, then lands with a dive.
 To get their food, they circle a school of fish.
 Next, they will open their mouths wide and start spinning in circles.
 Finally, they dart through the center of the bait ball—which is a tightly packed sphere of fish—and gobble down anything in their path.
 All while spinning.

 American Red Snappers bring in more money commercially than Vermillion Snappers.
 They are also called A-liners, and, because of this, the Vermillion Snapper is called a B-liner.